csci338/fall2024/pages/_assignments/lab02.md

 1. Inside of your `lab02` folder, create a text file called `ContainsPair.java`
 1. Within the `ContainsPair.java` file, implement one of the "contains pair" solutions we discussed in class (ideally the fastest one).
 1. Compile it on the command line using the `javac` command (e.g., `javac ContainsPair.java`).
 Make sure you're in the right directory.
 This should generate the compiled `Java.class` file.
+    * If you're on WSL and `javac` is not installed, you can install it using the apt package manager as follows:<br>`sudo apt install default-jdk`
 1. Run your program on the command line by typing `java ContainsPair`

 ### 7. Exclude all `.class` files